Lost-Outpost/Telsera/HELP.md

 8. It would require too much work to add for not enough benefit.

 If you're asking this question as a roundabout way of suggesting a mod, don't.

+## Are there any issues I can expect with this pack?

+As of now, the following issues are currently known:

+  - Using Poison Spells or Poison related FX will occassionaly cause the game to CTD.
+There is a potential solution to this if using Rudy ENB, but it still needs to be tested, as this is a finicky bug that not everybody experiences.
+You can find information about this workaround here: [ [via imgur album](https://imgur.com/a/ObuuerP) ]
+  - The perk called Flourish under the One-Handed skill tree currently does not increase your attack speed.
+This is currently being worked on.